-As the shock subsided the assembled engineers minds started to evaluate the idea – lay the engine on its side means lower centre of gravity – near straight line drive train – no need to create an expensive brand new engine just trick up an existing one.
+As the shock subsided the assembled engineers minds started to evaluate the idea, laying the engine on its side means lower centre of gravity, it has a near straight line drive train, and four cylinder engines are inherently smooth-running.

 The bike BMW created was the K100.
-The once boring Peugeot four pot was redesigned with double overhead camshafts and engineered into one of the most advanced inline-4s the motorcycle world had seen.
-And the bike that was created to go around it was a true successor of the “beamers” of old.
+The once boring Peugeot four pot was replaced with a double overhead camshaft inline-4 – one of the most advanced inline-4s the motorcycle world had seen up until that time.
+The bike that was created to go around it was a true successor of the beamers of old.
 A bike that was nothing like the hot little numbers coming out of Japan nor was it trying to be.
 It was a bike with a whole set of unique and desirable qualities that would have people happily opening their wallets for.
 A new icon had been born.

 The K100 soon earned itself the nickname “The Flying Brick” and these were and are a bike that will fly nicely and safely without so much of the boy racer effort that the Japanese bikes demand.
 Whilst the Japanese bikes were known for requiring the sort of sweat on the brow intensity of a Japanese Anime hero the BMW K100 will go almost as quickly with such impeccable ease that one can have a Strauss waltz playing through your earphones and enjoy the ride all the more.

 The K100 was “upgraded” to double valves in 1990 for the K1 and in 1991 for the K100RS.
 The bikes also got ABS on later models, and they were offered with a variety of fairings, accessories, and capabilities.